Multi-User Endpoints

 idle_heartbeats_hard: 5760

 The user must specify the ACCOUNT_ID, and could optionally specify the WORKER_INIT_COMMAND and NODES_PER_BLOCK variables.
-If the user’s jobs finish and no more work comes in after max_idletime seconds (30s), the UEP will scale down and consume no more wall time.
+If the user’s jobs finish and no more work comes in after max_idletime seconds (30s), the user endpoint process will scale down and consume no more wall time.

 For Users

-Under the MEP paradigm, users largely benefit from not having to be quite so aware of an endpoint and its configuration.
-As the administrator will have taken care of most of the smaller details (c.f., installation, internal interfaces, queue policies), the user is able to write a consuming script, knowing only the endpoint id and their system accounting username:
+Under the multi-user paradigm, users largely benefit from not having to be quite so aware of an endpoint and its configuration.
+As the administrator will have taken care of most of the smaller details (c.f., installation, internal interfaces, queue policies), the user is able to write a consuming script, knowing only the endpoint ID and their system accounting username:

 import concurrent.futures